abdelrhman-basyoni/CakePals/README.md

   - Bakers can see their orders, accept, reject and fulfil them.
   - Customers can rate their fulfilled orders.
 Orders rates form the overall baker’s rating.

+## Prerequistes
+  - redis server installed on the host machine
+  - mongodb instance ready and configured as replicaset not as  standalone
 ## Installation

 ```bash